farrokhi/pyprotosim/doc/readme.txt

 The goal was to have:
 - a PORTABLE diameter client (that means no installation required, just unpack and run, without changing existing applications on system)
-- primary usage is TESTING, hot heavy load or simplest usage
+- primary usage is TESTING, not heavy load or simplest usage
 - must work on x86 Solaris 10, Linux and Windows
 - dictionary is mandatory (to easily test mismatched AVP or modify values)
 - unknown AVPs need to be easily manageable (inserted without defining in